OISTE/repository/OWGTMCPS.md

 ### 9.10.1  Term

-This Document becomes effective once published in the OGTM Repository.
+This Document becomes effective once published in the OWGTM Repository.

 ### 9.10.2  Termination